-There are all sorts of ways to get involved once you’re in #TeamOrange.
-Whether it’s helping out at events, hosting a fundraiser, supporting our community partners or even leading a poverty alleviation program that you feel passionate about.
+There are all sorts of ways to get involved and volunteer with #TeamOrange.
+Whether it’s volunteer at events, hosting a community fundraiser, or supporting our community partners.
 It all depends on how much time you can give, and how you want to help!

 Remember, even a small change can make a BIG DIFFERENCE.

 Sign up to join the #TeamOrange newsletter and be contacted about volunteering opportunities in your area!